Alfresco/alfresco-ng2-components/docs/release-notes/RelNote310.md

 As of this version of ADF, developers can include the full list of types/aspects into the metadata viewer, without the need to specify all of them.
 The limit of the previous version was that developers were requested to specify the list of types/aspects or an asterisk to say "include all".
 The use case represented by "include all except X, Y, Z..." was not covered but now it is.

-You can list all the properties by simply adding the `includeAll: boolean` to your config.
+You can list all the properties by simply adding  `includeAll: boolean` to your config.
 This config will display all the aspects and properties available for that specific file.

 ```json
 "content-metadata": {